Documentation

 General player API events

-Events are registered with the on method applied to the player instance rmp as shown above.
+Events are registered with the on method applied to the player instance rmp.
 They are unregistered with the off method.
 Example:

 const rmp = new RadiantMP(elementID);